 This feature requires special hardware.
 That is why other phones can’t provide BP measurements.
 Even older flagship phones like Galaxy S6, Galaxy S7, Galaxy S8, and Galaxy Note 8 which have heart rate sensors can’t do this.
 We may have seen bulky cuffs and electronic machines to measure blood pressure but Samsung has developed a new tiny sensor.
 This changes the market and game a lot.

 So, Samsung Galaxy S9, Galaxy S9+, and Note 9 have a special optical sensor at the back.
 This sensor measures pulse and blood volume change to get the result.
 Using those data, the app works.
-Users need to place their index fingertip on the sensor, then the sensor throws special light and takes data.
+Users need to place their index fingertip on the sensor, and then the sensor throws a special light and takes data.

 The app and sensors work well but the University of California San Francisco publicly states that this is not a medical device, and it can’t be used for diagnosis.
 It is still in the development and study phase.
-The article on the site of the University of California San Francisco states that My BP Lab studies blood press and stress of the users or participants.
+The article on the site of the University of California San Francisco states that My BP Lab studies blood pressure and stress of the users or participants.
 So your data helps scientists understand more and improve the app better.

 Using Galaxy Note 9 Blood Pressure Measurement Feature

 My BP Lab is just available in the USA, India, and a few other countries.
 Users of other countries need to sideload this by downloading the .apk file.
 After downloading and installing, we need to sign up before using the app.
 Signing up requires personal information and some verification using email.
 At first, it asks to enter the baseline reading of the user’s blood pressure for calibration.